HACKhalo2/Speedruns/Games/Chrono_Cross/Guides/Any%_Good_Ending.md

   * Run away from the fight in the cabin.
   * Check the door just outside of the cabin.
-  * Up the ladder, first door on the left and enter the vent.
+  * Up the ladder, first door on the right and enter the vent.
   * Ghost dance!!
 Talk to the guy at the door, and spin around the ghost while the text displays.
-When he lets you past, then talk to the guy past the door.
-  * This guy could have the key, so ask him twice.
+When he lets you past, then talk to the guy past the door. **This guy could have the key, so ask him twice.**
-  * Go back through the vent and grab the chest (Panacea).
+  * Go back through the vent and grab the chest (_Panacea_).
 You will fight the ghosts here as well.
-If it's 4 ghosts run away.
+If it's **4** ghosts **run away**.
     * Serge - 2/2/3
     * Glenn - 2/2/3
-    * Serge - X-Strike
+    * Serge - Slash&Dash
-  * Talk to the guy in this room, and hopefully he has the key, if not back through the vent.
-If he does have the key skip the next 2 bullet points.
+  * **IF YOU DON'T HAVE THE KEY YET** talk to the guy in this room, and hopefully he has the key. if not back through the vent.
-  * Fight the skeleton fighting the next key holder, and ask him for the key after the fight.
+  * **IF YOU DON'T HAVE THE KEY YET** go back through the vent and fight the skeleton fighting the next key holder, and ask him for the key after the fight.
     * Serge - 2/2/3
     * Glenn - 2/2/3
-    * Serge - X-Strike
+    * Serge - Slash&Dash
-  * If you have the key go to the next point.
-If still don't have the key, then go back through the vent, down the ladder, through the 2nd door on the right.
-Fight, then ask for the key.
-This guy will have the key.
+  * Go back through the vent, down the ladder. **IF YOU DON'T HAVE THE KEY YET**, go through the 2nd door on the right.
+Fight, then ask for the key. **This guy will have the key**.
     * Serge - 2/2/3
     * Glenn - 2/2/3
-    * Serge - 2/2/X-Strike
+    * Serge - Slash&Dash
-  * Now that you have the key, go through the door at the right end of the first floor hallway.
+  * **WHEN YOU GET THE KEY**, go through the door at the right end of the **first floor hallway** (Down the ladder if needed).
-  * Through the door, and forward past 1 cannon, hard right to dodge, then to the end.
+  * Through the door, and forward past the 1st cannon and take a hard right to dodge the crawling skull, then out the door.
-  * Dodge Everything!
+  * Head left, down the ladder, then right to the door up the stairs.
+Navigate the room. **Dodge Everything!**
-  * At the top of the last stairs, pick up PhotonBeam.
-Can skip if dropped after Fargo.
+  * At the top of the last stairs, pick up PhotonBeam. **Can skip if dropped after Fargo.**
+  * Run away from the first fight on the top of the stairs
+  * Head left, and mash X when talking to Fargo.
   * [**DeadHead (735/6)**][15]
     * Glenn - 1/Strengthen on Serge
     * Leena - 1/EagleEye on Serge